Gold hits over 1-month low as stronger dollar dents appeal - Up News Info

 The market is starting to think that a taper announcement could be imminent and that there could be a hawkish surprise in the dot plots, Stephen Innes, managing partner at SPI Asset Management, said.

-Bullion is viewed as a hedge against the inflation and currency debasement likely from widespread stimulus.
+Bullion is seen as a hedge against the inflation and currency debasement likely from the widespread stimulus.
 The Fed’s tapering could tackle both those conditions, diminishing gold’s appeal.

 The Fed is expected to open the door to reducing its monthly bond purchases when it meets on Sept.
 21-22, while tying any actual change to U.S. job growth in September and beyond.